 - The governing body or the State decides the amount of money or assets that an organization is required to maintain a statutory reserve.

-- This is a mandatory reserve as advised by the governing body for the sector which is required to meet the organization’s obligations or claims to the customers if the organization is in the loss.
+- It is a mandatory reserve as advised by the governing body for the sector, which is required to meet the organization’s obligations or claims to the customers if the organization is in the loss.

 - A governing or regulating body decides and communicates the amount of statutory reserve that an organization is required to maintain.